cjus/hydra-aws-docker-article/README2.md

 Notice that there are two overlay networks, `ingress` and our newly created `servicenet` - both have a scope of `swarm`.

+Here is how we'll use these two overlay networks:

 <img src="./networks.png" alt="networks" width="400px" />

+The `ingress` network will be used to receive API and message requests to our service aware router.
+The `servicenet` will only receive traffic from the service router and won't be directly accessible to the outside world.

 | network | usage | scope |
 | --- | --- | --- |